 Spent another day at Vieja Guatemala, an old capital by the foot of the water volcano.
 You could see evidence of past earthquakes and past civil wars in the facades of the Spanish style buildings and churches.
 The Cathedral was half destroyed by an earthquake and it has not not been fixed.
 There was a heavy Government Forces presence in the city, with heavily armed soldiers guarding the central square and all the government buildings around it.
 I bought trinkets at the local open air market next to the cathedral from a woman who had a baby on her back and several children in tow.
 I gave her a big tip for the kids.
 The many vendors were plying their wares to the tourists and local folks alike.

 We returned to Guatemala City and spent the last day there.
 The next day, we left via an early flight to JFK.
 It was a trip of a lifetime and a learning experience about the Mayan culture.

-One final note, Guatemala is going thru another earthquake right now (June 2018).
+One final note, Guatemala is going through another earthquake right now (June 2018).
 There are 62 people dead and several thousand people displaced.
-It is another disaster for the people who have going through a lot over the last 3-4 thousands years.
+It is another disaster for the poor people who have been going through a lot over the last 3-4 thousands years.
 But the descendants of the Mayas take everything in their stride and keep on living their lives.